-Trump says FBI agents raided his Mar-a-lago home in Florida
+Trump says FBI agents raided his Mar-a-Lago home in Florida

-"After working and cooperating with the relevant government agencies, this unannounced raid on my home was not necessary or appropriate," the statement said, but Trump did not expand on .
+"After working and cooperating with the relevant government agencies, this unannounced raid on my home was not necessary or appropriate," the statement said, but Trump did not expand on how or what he has been cooperating with government agencies about.

 Trump went on to blame Democrats who don't want him to run for president in 2024 for the incident, and said the same people also want to stop Republicans from winning in the midterm elections.